 Will the WG create a CA document as part of the WG balloting process as described in Clause 13?

-Yes
+No

 If not, explain why the CA document is not applicable.

+The amendment will use existing PHYs of IEEE Std 802.11, including the same channel assessment methods, modulation, protection and reservation methods, and same spectral mask of the PHYs it uses.
+The coexistence of existing 802.11 PHYs is unchanged with this amendment.

 1.2 5C requirements